-Breyanzi®: A safety profile in R/R MCL you can count on that builds on evidence seen in clinical trials and other lymphoma indications1
+Breyanzi®: THE ONE with a safety profile in 3L+ MCL that builds on evidence seen in clinical trials and other lymphoma indications1

 • Prophylactic systemic corticosteroids were not used in Breyanzi trials

-• CRS resolved in 98% of patients with a median duration of 5 (range 1-37) days
+• CRS resolved in 99% of patients with a median duration of 5 (range: 1-37) days

 • One patient had fatal CRS and 5 patients had ongoing CRS at the time of death